best hikes in banff

-One of Canada’s oldest national parks, Banff National Park is a go-to summer destination.
+One of Canada’s oldest national parks, Banff National Park, is a go-to summer destination.

-The best hikes in Banff National Park attract a lot of hikers and tourists during the summers accompanied by stunning mountain peaks, glaciers, blueish green lakes, white and grey glaciers, and a wide array of wildlife.
+The best hikes in Banff National Park attract a lot of hikers and tourists during the summer, accompanied by stunning mountain peaks, glaciers, blueish green lakes, white and grey glaciers, and a wide array of wildlife.

 1. 10 Best Hikes in Banff

-Almost all the hikes in Banff National Park are positioned in and around the area of Icefields Parkway as well Louise Lake.
+Almost all the hikes in Banff National Park are positioned in and around the area of Icefields Parkway as well as Louise Lake.

 1.1.
 Parker Ridge